List of Figures

 Figure 10.1.
 Membrane concentration/fractionation: microfiltration, ultrafiltration, nanofiltration, and reverse osmosis.

 Figure 10.2.
 Microfiltration flowchart.
-UHT means ultra higher temperature.
+UHT means ultra high temperature.

 Figure 12.1.
 Natural fermentation of raw milk.